Insality/panthera/docs_editor/getting_started.md

 1. Select the node in the scene.
 2. Change the node properties in the Properties panel or on Editor View.
 3. Left Click on the orange property name to create a key at the current time.
-4. Move the timeline slider to adjust the animation time.
+4. Move the timeline key slider to adjust the animation time.

 All created keys will be displayed and selected in the Timeline panel.